concord-consortium/lara/README.md

 There are other methods for enqueing jobs, but this is probably the easiest.

+## Deploying with load balancing.

+If you are going to deploy to a server with load balancing enabled, see deploy/production.rb

+  1. uncomment the auto-scale callback
+  2. Read the documentation here: https://github.com/concord-consortium/capistrano-autoscaling/tree/concord
+  3. export your credentials using something:
+  `export AWS_ACCESS_KEY_ID='xxxx'` and
+  `export AWS_SECRET_ACCESS_KEY='xxxx'`

 ## History
 This application was developed as a standalone version of the original code developed for the [Lightweight Activities Plugin.](https://github.com/concord-consortium/lightweight-activities-plugin).
 "Lightweight" has a specific meaning at Concord; briefly, it means an activity or interactive which may be run without Java, and it implies HTML5.